Proving a standard-Christmas-movie-but-gay can work just fine.

 It’s almost all predictable, but that’s kind of the point, right?

 Happiest Season‘s true subversion is that it is a typical Christmas movie, but with a queer couple – and it shows it can work exactly the same regardless.
 Its surprise / bonus subversive move, however, is Harper’s first girlfriend, Riley (Aubrey Plaza, with the film’s second most revelatory performance).
-She’s weary, knowing, nurturing, and ultimately forgiving; she’s an importantly positive queer presence in the film; while she’s primarily there to serve a narrative function, she’s also another woman with whom we get to see Abby spend time.
-In another story, she might have presented a romantic complication; here, she acts only as a guide for how Abby can choose to navigate the tricky, and at times just plain shitty, treatment they’ve now both received from Harper.
+She’s weary, knowing, nurturing, and ultimately forgiving; she’s an importantly positive queer presence in the film – not as a forgiving angel for Harper, but as an emotionally sophisticated, supportive friend to Abby.
+While Riley is primarily there to serve a narrative function, she’s also another woman with whom we get to see Abby spend time.
+In another story, Riley might have presented a romantic complication, an injection of melodrama, or a reason for Abby and Harper to fight so they can ultimately reconcile; instead, Riley acts as a guide for how Abby might choose to navigate the tricky, and at times just plain shitty, treatment they’ve now both received from Harper.
 (And Happiest Season actually addresses the toxic behaviour in its relationships as part of its story, rather than simply cynically laughing at or even celebrating it as many other bewilderingly popular staples of the genre do).

 Happiest Season does importantly banal work.
 If you like Christmas movies, it’s a fine, mostly harmless, even above-average version of this kind of film, with a stacked cast and even the occasional surprise.